Navigating the Online Update website

 Having technical issues?
 Contact us.

-Expand the sections below to find common questions, additional information, helpful hints and step-by-step instructions to help you navigate through the Online Update website and subsequent sections.
+Expand the sections below to find common questions, additional information, helpful hints and step-by-step instructions to help you navigate through the Online Update website.

 There are no changes to our “a-g” course list for this year.
 How can last year's list be rolled forward?